© Crown Copyright/MoD

-The aim of the MCI Partnership, through integration, is to optimise the economic and social benefits of the military presence in the county.
-In turn, such integration will benefit Armed Forces personnel, their families, veterans, and local communities.
+The aim is to improve the economic and social benefits of the military presence in the county.
+By working together both the Armed Forces personnel, their families, veterans, and local communities will benefit.

 The partnership has seven main objectives:

 - To identify and respond to the changing military ‘footprint’ in Wiltshire

 - To maximise the economic contribution of the military to the county

-- To enable the realignment of service provision by the Council and its partners to meet the changing needs of the military, their families (known as dependants) and veterans
+- To ensure the council and its partners can meet the needs of military personnel, their families and veterans as changes occur

-- To ensure the county continues to remain an attractive location for our Armed Forces and long-term investment by the MoD
+- To ensure the county continues to remain an attractive location for our Armed Forces and long-term investment by MOD